krockot/ipcz/README.md

 Mostly for Chromium.
 Most applications probably don't need or want the massive number of independent and transferrable communication endpoints that Chromium is built with and which ipcz is designed to facilitate.
-For simpler applications it's sufficient to simply use sockets or some other equivalent for your favorite platform.
+For simpler applications it may be sufficient to use sockets or some other equivalent for your favorite platform.

-However, many applications (e.g. on Chrome OS) need to communicate with Chrome or with other applications built upon the Chromium project, and having one way to do IPC across such applications has plenty of security and code health benefits.
+However, many applications (particularly on Chrome OS) need to communicate with Chrome or with other applications built upon the Chromium project, and having one way to do IPC across such applications has plenty of security and code health benefits.

-Additionally, ipcz should still be fine for smaller use cases, so its seamless scalability to larger and more complex cases along with its uniform API across platforms may render it a suitable standard for entire ecosystems of interconnected software.
+Of course ipcz is also just fine for smaller use cases, so its seamless scalability to larger and more complex systems along with its uniform API across platforms may render it a suitable standard for large collections of interconnected software.